 The sound doesn't project well, so it really works best when you're sitting near it.
 The sound also gets too sharp and harsh if you crank the volume — another reason it’s best for personal listening.
 It includes a microphone if you want to use it as a speakerphone.

 The first-gen JBL Clip was revered for packing such powerful sound into a compact design, though it lacked a major feature that the Clip Plus introduced: water-resistant protection.
-Almost six years since its original launch and this ultraportable speaker remains a popular item to take on bike rides and hikes.
+More than half a decade since its original launch and this ultraportable speaker remains a popular item to take on bike rides and hikes.
 You’ll get crisp treble and deep bass coming out of the 40mm driver, while the speakerphone comes in handy to hear people on the other end of a call.
 The integrated carabiner is also super-convenient for hooking onto your backpack or belt loop.

 Being an older model, the Clip Plus won’t match the battery life that its newer siblings deliver.
 Not being fully waterproof means you can’t take it in the shower or pool either, but that doesn’t mean outdoor adventurists can’t have fun with it.